openlists/ElectrophysiologySoftware/README.md

 # Open Software for Human Electrophysiology

-This is a list of openly available software and code for working with electrophysiological data, particularly for EEG, MEG, ECoG/iEEG, and LFP data.
+This is a list of openly available software and code for working with electrophysiological data, including EEG, MEG, ECoG/iEEG, and LFP.

 ## Table of Contents